 When Should Political Scientists Use the Self-Confirming Equilibrium Concept?
 Benefits, Costs, and an Application to Jury Theorems

 Many claims about political behavior are based on implicit assumptions about how people think.
-One such assumption, that political actors use identical conjectures when assessing others’ strategies, is nested within applications of widely used game-theoretic equilibrium concepts.
-When empirical findings call this assumption into question, the self-confirming equilibrium (SCE) concept provides an alternate criterion for theoretical claims.
-We examine applications of SCE to political science.
-Our main example focuses on the claim of .
-Convicting the innocent: The inferiority of unanimous jury verdicts under strategic voting.
-American Political Science Review 92:23-35).
-We show that the claim depends on the assumption that jurors have identical beliefs about one another's types and identical conjectures about one another's strategies.
-When jurors’ beliefs and conjectures vary in ways documented by empirical jury research, fewer false convictions can occur in equilibrium.
-The SCE concept can confer inferential advantages when actors have different beliefs and conjectures about one another.
+One such assumption, that political actors use identical conjectures when assessing others' strategies, is nested within applications of widely-used game theoretic equilibrium concepts.
+When empirical research calls this assumption into question, the self-confirming equilibrium (SCE) concept is an alternate criterion for deriving theoretical claims.
+Using a series of examples, we examine opportunities and challenges inherent in applying the SCE concept.
+Our main example focuses on Feddersen and Pesendorfer's (1998) claim that unanimity rules can lead juries to convict innocent defendants.
+Using SCE, we show that the claim depends on the assumption that jurors have identical beliefs about one another's strategies.
+When juror beliefs vary in ways that follow from empirical jury research, we show that fewer false convictions can occur in equilibrium.
+Generally, the SCE confers advantages when actors have different conjectures about one another's strategies.

 Suggested Citation: Suggested Citation